 Because that is essentially what it is all about: presenting a brand in a positive light, speaking well of a product or service through sincere endorsement of the company offering it.
 A way to increase the brand awareness and give consumers a memorable experience.

 Then it's clear that it always has to be someone who has the means to do it (and you'll see what I mean in a moment)!

 On the other hand, in a world where social media users exceed 4.5 billion people, it is understandable how any self-respecting brand looks precisely on digital platforms for professionals ready to become their representatives and promote their products and services.

 Mind you, I used the word "professionals" not at random-I am talking to you about someone who does this work very seriously and who has a whole range of skills and qualities.

 But let's start at the beginning: here's cWho is the Brand Ambassador, what does he or she do and why is it essential.

 Who is the Brand Ambassador?

-Whether you know anything about it or not, you might be confused by the concept of Brand Ambassador because it is very similar to other common figures in web marketing, such as influencers or affiliates.
+Whether you know anything about it or not, you may be confused by the concept of Brand Ambassadors because they are very similar to other common figures in web marketing, such as influencers or affiliates.

 In fact, I have to tell you, this doubt fits: after all, we are always dealing with people who are authoritative enough to influence the opinions and choices of the public.
 The basic idea is always the same: Promote a brand to increase its sales (in exchange, of course, for recognition).